SamuelRuby/samuelruby.github.io/_posts/2026-05-06-drift-detect-decide.md

 This is, structurally, one of the harder problems in nanorobotics navigation.
 At a Y-shaped bifurcation, the nanobot has two options.
 Without intelligence, it is carried by whichever branch has higher flow — which is not necessarily the branch containing the target.
 With intelligence, it reads the local chemical gradient and steers towards whichever branch shows higher concentration.
 But the gradient at the bifurcation point may be weak, noisy, or ambiguous, especially if the target is far downstream.

 The geometry of the bifurcation itself is governed by **Murray's Law**, first derived by *Cecil Murray in 1926*, describing how vessels branch to minimise the energy cost of blood transport.

-    Murray's Law for N Vessel Branching
+Murray's Law for *N* Vessel Branching
     ![/Murray's Branching Law](/assets/images/Murray_Branching_Law.png)

-    where:
+**Where**:
 *r₀* — parent vessel radius
 *r₁, r₂* — daughter vessel radii

  For a parent vessel splitting into multiple daughter vessels, it'll be given as this:

   ![Flow Distribution Daughters](/assets/images/FlowDistribution_daughters.png)

 Each branch receives equal share of volumetric flow

 Murray's Law is a physical optimisation that the vascular system has converged on, minimising both the metabolic cost of maintaining blood volume and the viscous resistance to flow.
-The cube relationship between radii emerges from the balance between two competing costs: **the energy to pump viscous fluid (which favours wider vessels)** and **the metabolic cost of maintaining vascular tissue (which favours narrower vessels)**.
+The cube relationship between radii emerges from the balance between two competing costs:
+* the energy to pump viscous fluid (which favours wider vessels) and
+* the metabolic cost of maintaining vascular tissue (which favours narrower vessels).

 The optimal branching exponent of 3 falls directly out of Poiseuille's law and the assumption of constant wall shear stress across the network.

 That means, for a nanobot navigating this network, Murray's Law has a practical implication in that: at each bifurcation, flow splits approximately equally between daughter branches.
 Without active steering, a nanobot has roughly 50% probability of entering the correct branch at each junction.
 In a network with multiple branching levels, that probability compounds — a nanobot navigating four bifurcations without gradient guidance has only a 6.25% chance of reaching the correct terminal vessel by chance alone.
 This is why **chemotaxis-guided branch selection** is a necessity.